shaurya-02/Omnidirectional-Antenna-Design-using-Directional-Antenna/ANTENNA DESIGN MATLAB/ARRAYS/Readme.md

-All MATLAB codes describing the parameters of individual elements of various types.
+All MATLAB codes describing the parameters of the circular array formed by the individual elements of various types.